Penny stocks move fast … and a penny stock screener can help you catch those wild moves!

-The majority of stock trading in the U.S. happens on two exchanges: the Nasdaq and the New York Stock Exchange (NYSE).
+Most stock trading in the U.S. takes place on two exchanges: the Nasdaq and the New York Stock Exchange (NYSE).

-Both exchanges operate Monday to Friday year-round (except U.S. holidays) with regular daily trading sessions between 9:30 a.m. and 4 p.m.
-The daily session is where most traders focus.
-That’s where you find most of the volume.
+OTC markets and most major exchanges operate Monday to Friday year-round, except U.S. holidays.
+Trading sessions run from 9:30 a.m. to 4 p.m.
+That daily session is where most traders are.
+It’s where you find most of the volume.

-How to Trade Using a Stock Screener in 9 Steps
+How to Trade Using a Penny Stock Screener in 9 Steps

-A stock screener takes a lot of the legwork out of finding the best stocks to trade.
-Screeners scan scores of stocks, almost instantly, looking for the exact criteria that you set.
+A penny stock screener takes a lot of the legwork out of finding the best stocks to trade.
+Screeners scan scores of stocks that meet the criteria you set.

 #1 Follow Chart Patterns

-It’s all about anticipation.
-When you can anticipate what happens next, you learn where the odds are stacked in your favor.
-As result, you can start thinking about your trades in a more dynamic way.
+When you can anticipate what might happen next, you learn where the odds are better.
+Then you can start thinking about your trades in a more dynamic way.
 No more lunging in the dark, hoping for the best.

-Knowing chart patterns can also help you determine appropriate stop-loss and take-profit levels.
+Knowing chart patterns can help you determine appropriate stop-loss and take-profit levels.

-Successful traders use chart patterns to trade all kinds of markets profitably.
-We recommend that you make chart analysis a major part of your trading strategy.
+Successful traders use chart patterns to trade all kinds of markets.
+I recommend making chart analysis a major part of your trading strategy.